katademy-decks/kubernetes/README.md

 <summary>
 <b>kubectl proxy --port PORT</b>
 </summary>
->Creates a proxy server or application-level gateway between localhost and the Kubernetes API Server.&nbsp;>
+Creates a proxy server or application-level gateway between localhost and the Kubernetes API Server.&nbsp;
->Allows serving static content over specified HTTP path.&nbsp;>
+Allows serving static content over specified HTTP path.&nbsp;
->All incoming data enters through one port and gets forwarded to the remote kubernetes API Server port, except for the path matching the static content path.
+All incoming data enters through one port and gets forwarded to the remote kubernetes API Server port, except for the path matching the static content path.
->--www>also serve static files from a given directory
+--wwwalso serve static files from a given directory
 </details>

 <details>
 <summary>
 <b>kubectl config set-credentials</b>
 </summary>
-Sets a user in kubeconfig>
+Sets a user in kubeconfig
->their certs>auth provider>environment>command
+their certsauth providerenvironmentcommand
 </details>

 <details>